legenda maps Karakol Valley

 Arita Baaijens received the Women of Discovery Humanity Award 2014 for her research and is now a WINGS fellow.
 She carried the WINGS flag twice.
 The WorldQuest flag is recognized as a symbol of excellence in discovery and knowledge, and certifies the significance of its carrier’s endeavor.

-Place and Perception – Never thought that I would start a project in the Low Lands to rewild the Dutch mind!
+Place and Perception – Never imagined that I would initiate a project in the Low Lands to rewild the Dutch mind!
 But readers demanded I do something to turn the tide.
 About 75% of our insect population has disappeared.
 Spring is way too silent because birds lack food and shelter.
-The country side is a cluttered mess, farming became big business, soil is a commodity, nature or what’s left of it is meant to be a pleasant experience, child friendly.
-No mud, please.
-In short: the soul has disappeared from the landscape of my youth.
-Recently the Dutch coined a word to express the feeling of grief and loss: Landschapspijn, which might translate as ‘landscape ache’.
+The country side is a cluttered mess, industrial farming became big business, soil is a commodity, nature or what’s left of it is meant to provide a pleasant experience.
+No sharp thorns, no mud, please.
+In short: the soul has disappeared from the landscape and the Dutch have coined a word to express the feeling of grief and loss: ‘Landschapspijn’, which might translate as ‘landscape ache’.

-For this project I team up with creatives, GIS experts, researchers, nature lovers and decision makers.
+For this ongoing project I team up with creatives, GIS experts, researchers, nature lovers and decision makers.

-Mission: Rewild the Dutch mind; Bring back wonderment in the public discours about nature and landscape; Revitalize the connection between the Dutch and their landscape; develop a methodology and a new lexicon to express ‘chora’ or the deeply felt meaning of a place or landscape; Create deep maps that express the non-tangible aspects of landscape.
+Mission: Rewild the Dutch mind; Bring back wonderment in the public discours about nature and landscape; Revitalize the connection between the Dutch and their landscape; develop a methodology and a new lexicon to express ‘chora’ or the deeply felt meaning of a place or landscape; Create deep maps that express both the seen and unseen aspects of landscape.

--Paradijs in de Polder, what landscape tells you.
-Arita Baaijens (2018, Atlas Contact publishers, Amsterdam)
+-Book ‘Paradijs in de Polder’ by Arita Baaijens (2018, Atlas Contact publishers, Amsterdam)

 legenda maps Karakol Valley